Home

 * Speak negatively about other teachers, the school or the principal.

-Additional Parent Teacher Conference Suggestions
+Want some additional Parent Teacher Conference Ideas?

 Have you ever heard of "Kid burn out"?
 Well it does exist.
-Then and there you realize why some students act the way they do> You realize that you have to treat the parents with "kid gloves" and use a lot of diplomacy!
+Then and there you realize why some students act the way they do.
+You realize that you have to treat the parents with "kid gloves" and use a lot of diplomacy!

 Return from "Parent Teacher Conference" page to "Home" page